 The W. Curtis Worthington Research Paper Competition is named for Dr. W. Curtis Worthington Jr., former director of the Waring Historical Library.
 The Award was established to encourage students to contribute to the scholarship about the history of health sciences and to reward those whose work is truly exemplary.
-Winners receive a financial award and the papers will be published in a collection of essays commemorating the university’s bicentennial celebration in 2024.
+Winners receive a financial award.

 Papers entered in the competition should represent original research in the history of the health sciences.
 They may cover any historical period and any cultural tradition.
 Paper topics may include -- but are by no means limited to -- public health policy and the social context of disease and health; the construction of the medical profession and medical institutions; gender and medical theory or practice; learned medical practitioners as social, political, and economic agents; notions of the human body as the subject of health, disease, and therapeutic intervention; medicine and natural philosophy/science; medicine and the humanities; and the development of health science disciplines such as nursing, dentistry, pharmacy, and allied health fields.
 We especially welcome any papers that relate to the history of the health sciences in the Carolina Lowcountry and Atlantic World.
 The Waring Library Society will grant one award for an undergraduate essay ($1,000) and one award for a graduate essay ($2,000).
 Entries must be received by May 31st in each contest year.

 This competition is open to any degree-seeking individual attending an accredited college or university.
 Additionally, interns and residents in accredited programs are eligible in the graduate category.
 Entries may not have been published previously, nor be submitted more than once.
 A person may submit only one entry each year.
 The same person may not win the prize during two consecutive years.
 The WLS Awards Committee reserves the right to not give any or all awards in a particular year.